TMJ Treatment Morristown, NJ

 • Damage to one or both of the temporomandibular joints

-Patients with TMJ disorder (or TMD) may suffer a wide range of symptoms, including headaches, jaw pain, and discomfort in the neck, face, and ears.
+Patients with TMJ disorder may suffer a wide range of symptoms, including headaches, jaw pain, and discomfort in the neck, face, and ears.

-Because TMJ often mimics other health conditions, it is difficult to diagnose; However, under the care of an experienced dentist near you, patients can receive the diagnosis and treatment they need to alleviate their symptoms and realign their bite.
+Because TMJ disorder often mimics other health conditions, it is difficult to diagnose.
+However, under the care of an experienced dentist near you, patients can receive the diagnosis and treatment they need to alleviate their symptoms and realign their bite.

 TMJ Symptoms